 Sherpas are thus comparatively well-off in a country where the per capita income is just $1,155.
 A great deal of foreign exchange is earned from Mount Everest: $11,000 just for the permit to climb, then more money is earned by hotels and expedition organisers.

 Oddly enough, the name of the first Sherpa to die on a Mount Everest expedition may never be known.
 An unknown porter who was recruited in Darjeeling for the 1921 Mount Everest Reconnaissance expedition died en route to the mountain, miles away from the actual mountain.

-So too did Scotsman Dr. Alexander Kellas.
+So too did Scotsman Dr. Alexander Kellas on that same 1921 expedition.
 He introduced the use of Sherpa porters and pioneered the use of bottled oxygen.
 He contracted dysentery in Sikkim and died being stretchered across a pass but the cause of his death was given as heart attack, possibly to spare the family from embarrassment.
 So were these two men also victims of Mount Everest?